 - In the morning, rinse your hair properly and wash it as you normally do.

-Jamaican black castor oil is a great way to give your eyelashes and eyebrows some volume.
-The ricinoleic acid in the castor oil stimulates the growth of the eyelashes and eyebrows by nourishing the hair follicles.
+Jamaican black castor oil may stimulate the growth of the eyelashes and eyebrows by nourishing the hair follicles.
 There is only anecdotal research here, though.

 How To Use